-Applied study in a specific instrument designed to expand knowledge of repertoire and performance practice in idioms as determined by the applied instructor:
+Applied performance development is applied study in a specific instrument designed to expand knowledge of repertoire and performance practice in idioms as determined by the applied instructor:

 This course serves as applied performance study for one half-hour lesson per week.
 One and one-half credits.